-Eve-Lynn Nelson, PhD, is the Director of the KU Center for Telemedcine & Telehealth at Kansas University Medical Center and administers all telehealth projects, research activities, and daily operations of the department.
+Eve-Lynn Nelson, PhD, is the Director of the KU Center for Telemedicine & Telehealth at Kansas University Medical Center and administers all telehealth projects, research activities, and daily operations of the department.
 In this role, Dr. Nelson establishes and implements the Center's clinical, educational, and technological priorities for the provision of telemedicine service and health information technology (HIT) initiatives in Kansas communities.
-In addition, she has a joint appointment as Associate Professor in the KUMC Pediatrics department.
+In addition, she has a joint appointment as Professor in the KUMC Pediatrics department.
 She began at KU Medical Center after completing her internship at the University of Miami-Jackson Memorial Hospital, and graduating from the clinical psychology program at the University of Kansas in 2002.